Sugar Land, Texas: Culture and sports

 Sugar Land has a largely white-collar, university-educated workforce employed in Houston's energy industry.

 In 2004, the city was named one of the top 100 places to live, according to HomeRoute, a national real estate marketing company which identifies top American cities each year through its Relocate-America program.
 Cities are selected based on educational opportunities, crime rates, employment and housing data.
 The magazine started with statistics on 271 U.S. cities provided by OnBoard LLC, a real estate information company.

 Sugar Land was awarded the title of "Fittest City in Texas" for the population range 50,000–100,000 in 2004, 2005 (in a tie with Round Rock) and 2006.
 The "Fittest City in Texas" program is a part of the Texas Roundup program, a statewide fitness initiative.

 Local sports are popular both at the recreational and competitive levels.
 Sugar Land formed its first community swim team, the Sugar Land Sharks, in 1967, and it is still competing as of 2016.

 Sugar Land is home to the Smart Financial Centre, an indoor concert hall that is the only such venue of its kind in Greater Houston, and can seat 6,400 seats for multiple events including concerts, cultural events and graduations.
 An outdoor arts plaza is also being constructed around the concert hall, and will be incorporated with a new mixed-use development that will include two hotels, a conference center, office and ground-level retail, and an age-restricted senior living multifamily complex.

 Sugar Land is the home of the Sugar Land Space Cowboys Minor League Baseball team, founded in 2012, who play at Constellation Field in the Imperial master-planned community, located between the Sugar Land Regional Airport and the former Imperial Sugar property.
 Originally known as the Sugar Land Skeeters, they won the 2016 and 2018 championship in the independent Atlantic League of Professional Baseball.
 In 2021, the Skeeters joined the Triple-A West as the Triple-A affiliate of the Houston Astros.
-After the 2021 season, the team rebranded as the Sugar Land Space Cowboys.
+After the 2021 season, the team rebranded as the Sugar Land Space Cowboys while its league rebranded to the Pacific Coast League.

 In 2014 the Sugar Land Youth Cricket Club, a children's cricket club, was established.
 In 2016 it played its home games at Everest Academy in Stafford.